 After using the dryer a few times, the filter begins to fill up with loads of little dust bunnies.
 Did you know that freeing your dryer of dust bunnies actually saves energy used by the dryer itself?
 Using less energy is a great way to save the planet while saving a few bucks as well.

 Surprisingly, laptops use much less energy than desktops.
 If you have both devices and you're trying to save energy, you can choose to use your laptop more frequently than your desktop.
 If you are not using the desktop, unplug it.
 This will further contribute to your energy conservation efforts.

 As you may know, purchasing paper can be costly.
 By replacing paper products with email, you will save thousands of trees, and dollars as well.
 You can write your lists on your cell phone and save it in the notes section.

 You can also send emails instead of paperback letters.
 If you're the type that typically uses paper to jot down notes, grocery lists, etc. this may be perfect for you.

 With the growth and expansion of technology, eco-friendly vehicles have hit the market.
 And these vehicles help the environment by reducing the amount of waste product that the car produces.
 They also help to lower the amount of money you will have to spend on gas, by giving you more gas per mile.

-If you are in the process of searching for a vehicle but you're struggling to come up with the cash, you may want to look into auto title loans near you.
+If you are in the process of searching for a vehicle but you're struggling to come up with the cash, you may want to look into auto title loans.
 This will allow you to purchase your eco-friendly vehicle and start your savings right away.

 Do you turn on the water before you get in the shower, then forget about it and wind up leaving it running for 10 minutes?
 We’ve all been there.
 In doing this, you waste both water and money.
 Try to turn the water on only when you are just about to hop in.
 You’ll definitely notice a difference in your water bill.